Explore by Festival Section

 Southeast Asian Short Film Competition

 The Southeast Asian Short Film Competition highlights the best short cinematic gems from the region.
-This year’s selection presents 18 films across four programmes.
+This year’s selection presents 25 films across five programmes.

 Singapore Panorama

-With an unwavering finger on the pulse of local cinema, Singapore Panorama presents the latest creations from both emerging and established Singapore filmmakers.
+With its unwavering focus on local cinema, Singapore Panorama presents a selection of the latest feature and short films from both emerging and established Singapore filmmakers.

 Foreground